darko-mesaros/krtk.rs/README.md

-# krtk-rs: A Serverless URL Shortener with Rust and AWS CDK
+# krtk-rs: A Serverless URL Shortener

 `krtk.rs` is a high-performance, serverless URL shortener built with Rust and AWS CDK.
 Running fully AWS.